Pros and Cons

 Snap Kitchen and BistroMD both emphasize low-calorie, balanced meals, but in most other respects they are very different services.
 BistroMD, as its name implies, offers a medicalized approach to weight loss, with a scientifically derived approach based on the concept of glycemic load.
 Like BistroMD, Snap Kitchen has dietitians on staff, but it emphasizes holistic health as opposed to weight loss.
 BistroMD offers dietitian consultations as part of its service.
 Snap Kitchen does not, only offering expert advice by way of its blog.

 Snap Kitchen's meals are fresh, while BistroMD's are frozen.
 BistroMD can provide breakfast, lunch, dinner, and snacks nearly seven days a week.
-Snap Kitchen—with the exception of a single breakfast item—is limited to lunch and dinner, and a maximum of 12 meals per week.
+Snap Kitchen is limited a maximum of 12 meals per week.
 Finally, Snap Kitchen is slightly more expensive than BistroMD.

 Overall, we liked Snap Kitchen's minimalist approach and preferred receiving food that was freshly made rather than frozen.
 The meals left us feeling full and energized.
 If you are a busy person looking for a convenient way to eat healthy, consider giving Snap Kitchen a try.